The William T. Grant Foundation invests in high-quality research to ensure that young people from diverse backgrounds reach their fullest potential.

 By Adam Gamoran

 Social policies can alleviate many of the serious economic and social consequences of inequality in the U.S. High-quality social science research can play an important role in identifying programs, policies, and practices that are most effective.

-Kara S. Finnigan and Alan J. Daly, Editors
+Kara S. Finnigan and Alan C. Daly, Editors

-Using case studies, editors Kara Finnigan and Alan Daly illustrate how and when research use gets into the hands of policymakers and practitioners.
+Kara Finnigan and Alan Daly illustrate how and when research evidence gets into the hands of policymakers and practitioners.
 This book uncovers issues around the accessibility and visibility of academic research and other types of evidence at all levels of the K-12 school system.

 Our focus is on research that increases our understanding of programs, policies, and practices that reduce inequality in child and youth outcomes; and the use of research in policy and practices that affect children and youth.

 Our funding opportunities fall into four broad categories: Research Grants; William T. Grant Scholars; Distinguished Fellows, and Youth Service Improvement Grants.